SESR-Group/SESR-Group.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a dedicated group of professionals united by a common mission to drive innovation, efficiency, and excellence in energy-related processes within our organization.
+We are a team of researchers and engineers focused on improving the efficiency and sustainability of energy processes.
-Our team plays a pivotal role in shaping the digital landscape of our organization, fostering collaboration, and driving sustainable practices in the energy sector.
+By combining technical innovation with collaborative research, we work to develop practical solutions for the energy sector.

 {% include section.html %}